DrewThomasson/Spotify-to-Apple-Music-Sync/README.md

 # Spotify to Apple Music (iPod) Sync

 A professional tool to sync multiple Spotify playlists (or your Liked Songs) to local storage and import them automatically into specific Apple Music playlists.
+(I made this for auto-Syncing my ipod with my spotify playlists)

 ## Features
 - **Multi-Playlist Support:** Sync "Liked Songs" and custom playlists simultaneously.